dqtranPhysics/directedPercolation/README.md

 # directedPercolation
 This program measure the common observables of a directed percolation model and calculate critical exponents that belong to its universality class

-# To compile, run
+# To compile
 cc directedPercolation.c my_nrutil.c -lm -O3 -o directedPercolation.x

-# To execute the program, run
+# To execute the program
 ./directedPercolation.x <Lattice size> <number of time interations> <percolation probability> <number of independent runs> <random negative integer>

+# Graphing the results
  After the program has been executed successfully, we have several ROOT macros to make graphs of the results.
 These are dataCollapse.c, fitting.c, fittingN_a.c,